simulogics/prosperousuniverse-docs/content/tutorials/apex-overview/_index.md

 On the right side, you can find three more elements:
 Selecting “NOTS” will open up your notifications, which inform you when a process is finished.
 Once you receive a new notification, a green light starts flashing here.
 “AUDIO” is a toggle button which allows you to enable or disable the sound effect accompanying a new notification.
-The LOGOUT button, finally, allows you to sign out.
+The LOGOUT button allows you to sign out.
 You do not need to sign out every time you close APEX.
 If you work from a private computer, feel free to stay signed in between sessions.

 ## More tutorials